nabekhan/musicmemorydocs/docs/method/faq.md

 # Frequently Asked Questions
-## Why can't I pair an iPhone to another headset?
+## Why can't I pair an iPhone to a headset?
-Headsets can only be paired to one phone at once.
-Ensure the headset is on, and Bluetooth is off on all other phones before attempting to connect.
+Headsets can only be connected to one phone at once.
+Ensure the headset is on, and Bluetooth is off on other phones before attempting to pair.